groonga/gcs.groonga.org/docs/tutorial/index.md

     $ gcs-describe-domain --domain-name example

-For the server running as a service:

-    $ sudo -u gcs -H gcs-describe-domain --domain-name example

 ## How to search documents {#how-to-search-documents}

 Simple search API is used for searching documents.
 Groonga CloudSearch